Want to earn continuing education credit for this article? Learn more.

 - Increasing arterial blood flow.

-According to Zhenya Kurashova Wine in the June/July 2000 edition of Massage & Bodywork, the following guidelines help massage therapists achieve these deep tissue goals:
+According to Zhenya Kurashova Wine, an educator and proponent of Russian Medical Massage, offers the following guidelines to help massage therapists achieve these deep tissue goals:

 - With the client prone and feet resting on a support at least six inches high, work the arch with circular pressure stretching.